 Holiday let tax allowances & expenses

-We’ve looked at the advantages and disadvantages of holiday lets, now let’s take a more detailed look at the allowances and expenses you can offset against your FHL profits.
+We’ve looked at the advantages and disadvantages of holiday lets, now let’s take a more detailed look at the allowances and expenses you can offset against your FHL profits in the run up to April 2025.

 Capital allowances

 As mentioned earlier, furnished holiday lets are a trading business and taxed as such.
-The good news is that there are tax allowances available for furnished holiday lets that are not available to buy-to-lets - these are called capital allowances.
+The good news is that, up until April 2025, there are tax allowances available for furnished holiday lets that are not available to buy-to-lets - these are called capital allowances.

 What is it: